-As of December 31, 2021, we had net operating loss ("NOL") carryforwards of \$255.5 million and \$203.2 million available to reduce future taxable income, if any, for U.S. federal income tax and state income tax purposes, respectively.
-If not utilized, our federal and state NOL carryforwards begin to expire in 2029 and 2022, respectively, subject to the recent California franchise tax law change affecting California state NOLs mentioned below.
+As of December 31, 2021, we had net operating loss ("NOL") carryforwards of \$200.5 million and \$165.0 million available to reduce future taxable income, if any, for U.S. federal income tax and state income tax purposes, respectively.
+If not utilized, our federal and state NOL carryforwards begin to expire in 2028 and 2021, respectively, subject to the recent California franchise tax law change affecting California state NOLs mentioned below.
 Portions of these NOL carryforwards could expire unused and be unavailable to offset future income tax liabilities.
 Under legislation enacted in 2017, as modified by legislation enacted in 2020, unused U.S. federal NOLs generated in tax years beginning after December 31, 2017, will not expire and may be carried forward indefinitely, but the deductibility of such federal NOLs in taxable years beginning after December 31, 2020, is limited to 80% of taxable income.
 At the state level, there may be periods during which the use of NOLs is suspended or otherwise limited.
-In addition, under Section 382 of the Code, and corresponding provisions of state law, if a corporation undergoes an "ownership change," which generally occurs if the percentage of the corporation's stock owned by 5% stockholders increases by more than 50% over a three-year period, the corporation 's ability to use its pre-change NOL carryforwards and other pre-change tax attributes to offset its post-change income may be limited.
+In addition, under Section 382 of the Code, and corresponding provisions of state law, if a corporation undergoes an "ownership change," which generally occurs if the percentage of the corporation's stock owned by 5% stockholders increases by more than 50% over a three-year period, the corporation's ability to use its pre-change NOL carryforwards and other pre-change tax attributes to offset its post-change income may be limited.
 We updated our Section 382 ownership change analysis through December 31, 2020.
 The analysis determined that we have experienced Section 382 ownership changes in 2010 and 2020.
 A total of \$1.4 million of our NOLs and tax credit carryforwards are subject to limitation as a result of the ownership change.

 The California Assembly Bill 85 (AB 85) was signed into law by Governor Gavin Newsom on June 29, 2020.
 The legislation suspends the California NOL deductions for 2020, 2021 and 2022 for certain taxpayers and imposes a limitation of certain California Tax Credits for 2020, 2021 and 2022.
 The legislation disallows the use of California NOL deductions if the taxpayer recognizes business income and its adjusted gross income is greater than \$1.0 million.
 The carryover periods for NOL deductions disallowed by this provision will be extended.
-On February 9, 2022, California Senate Bill 133 (SB 133) was signed into law.
-The new bill lifted the limitation for California NOL and credit utilization disallowed by AB 85.
-We will continue to monitor the possible California NOLs and credit limitation in future periods
+Given that we expect to be at a loss position in the current year, the new legislation will not impact our current year provision.
+We will continue to monitor the possible California NOLs and credit limitation in future periods.